-I am pleased to invite you to attend the 2019 Annual Meeting of Stockholders (the "Annual Meeting") of Brightcove Inc. ("Brightcove") to be held on Tuesday, May 7, 2019 at 9:00 a.m.
-Eastern Time at the offices of Goodwin Procter LLP, which are located at 100 Northern Avenue, Boston, MA 02210.
+I am pleased to invite you to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Brightcove Inc. ("Brightcove") to be held on Tuesday, April 28, 2020 at 9:00 a.m.
+Eastern Time, virtually, via a live webcast on the Internet at www.virtualshareholdermeeting.com/BCOV2020.
+You will be able to vote and submit your questions at such website during the meeting.

-Details regarding the meeting and the business to be conducted are more fully described in the accompanying Notice of 2019 Annual Meeting of Stockholders (the "Notice") and Proxy Statement.
+Details regarding the meeting and the business to be conducted are more fully described in the accompanying Notice of 2020 Annual Meeting of Stockholders (the "Notice") and Proxy Statement.

 Your vote is important.
 Whether or not you plan to attend the Annual Meeting, I hope you will vote as soon as possible.
-You may vote over the Internet or in person at the Annual Meeting or, if you receive your proxy materials by U.S. mail, you also may vote by mailing a proxy card or voting by telephone.
+You may vote over the Internet or virtually at the Annual Meeting or, if you receive your proxy materials by U.S. mail, you also may vote by mailing a proxy card or voting by telephone.
 Please review the instructions on the Notice or on the proxy card regarding your voting options.